 Friday: Arrive by 12:30pm in time for lunch at 1pm.
 Introductions, what’s happening, questions.
 Ensemble workshops 2:30 – 5:30pm and 8 – 9:30pm.
 Informal music making in the bar.

 Saturday: Early morning guided walk in the Quantocks for those who want to.
 Breakfast 8:30am.
 Ensemble workshops 10am – 5:30pm.
 Lunch 1pm.
 Dinner 6:30pm.
 Evening trip to the award winning Pebbles Cider Tavern in Watchet or free time to relax.

 Sunday: Breakfast 8:30am.
 Ensemble workshops 10am – 5pm.
 Lunch 1pm.
 Dinner 6pm.
 CONCERT 8pm (course leaders and ensemble groups) followed by informal music making in the bar.

 Monday: Early morning guided walk in the Quantocks for those who want to.
 Breakfast 8:30am.
 Workshops 10am – 12:30.
 Lunch 1pm.
 Finish.

 “The time was used really well.
 Productive, fun, achieved something, but with time to relax and get to know people!”
 2019 Participant

 Who’s it For?

-This is an advanced level course suitable for musicians of all ages (including 16-18 year olds), any instrument (acoustic, electric, ancient, modern) from any musical background (folk, jazz, rock, classical, early music).
+This is an advanced level course suitable for advanced and advanced-intermediate musicians of ages 16 years and above, any instrument (acoustic, electric, ancient, modern) from any musical background (folk, jazz, rock, classical, early music).
 You’ll need to be able to read music or play well by ear.
 To get the most from this course you don’t need to be the greatest musician.
 You do need to be able to play confidently and be positive, flexible minded and a team player prepared to try things outside your comfort zone – and have the energy for quite long intensive days of music making.

 “I’ve been to all three European Weekends, and each one just gets better!”
 2019 Participant